taurusdoge/taurusdoge/README.md

 # Hello, I'm Yahor Zubkou 👋

-**Full Stack Software Engineer** | Working from Spain for companies across Europe, UK, and US
+**Senior Full Stack Engineer** | Working from Spain for companies across Europe, UK, and US

 ## About Me